duke-malaria-collaboratory/DiscovR/_episodes/05-r-markdown.md

 ### Add code

 We're going to use the code you generated yesterday to plot smoking rates vs. lung cancer rates to include in the report.
 Recall that we needed a couple R packages to generate these plots.
 We can create a new code chunk to load the needed packages.
 You could also include this in the previous setup chunk, it's up to your personal preference.
+To create a new code chunk, you have several options: type it out yourself, click the button with the green `c` and `+` in the top right, next to <kbd>Run</kbd>, or use the keyboard shortcut <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>i</kbd>.

 ~~~